rich-ma/coding-notes/MERN.md

 - we will store a boolean in our state to indiciate if our user is authenticated or not.
 - we can map this slice of state to our componenets to selectively render different information(like we did in disunity)
 - `

+## root component
+- use hash router, like before and provide the store to each sub-component

+## Route Util
+- We will replicate our protected routes from full stack, but in a different way
+- We use custom Protected components to ensure users can only access certain information if they are logged in, if they are already logged in and attempt to visit the login or signup page, they will be redirected.